yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

 * Separate courses and classes allows course reuse across multiple classes (sections).
 * In Clever's data model each course and class are associated with only one grade, term, period, and subject.
 However, in the OneRoster data model, a course can be associated with multiple grades, terms, periods, and subjects.
 ROAR conforms to the OneRoster model by adding many-to-many join tables for these relationships.
 This aligns with OneRoster and is also more expressive (e.g., it supports multi-subject interdisciplinary classes, blended grades, and rolling terms).
 * Separate roles per org allows nuanced modeling (e.g., teacher in one, admin in another).
-* The `*_change_logs` tables track all changes to user, org, and user-org relationships.
-This enables traceable provenance of enrollment and staff assignments: who made each change, when it happened, and what was changed.
-This is essential for supporting auditability, compliance, and longitudinal data accuracy.

 ## API Contract